jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-environment.rst

 -------------------------

 One way to affect your user's environment is by setting :term:`environment variables`.
-While you can set them up in your Docker image, it is often easier to set them up in your Helm chart.
+While you can set them up in your Docker image if you build it yourself, it is often easier to configure your Helm chart through values provided in your :term:`config.yaml`.

-To set them up in your helm chart, edit your ``config.yaml`` file and `apply the changes`_.
+To set this up, edit your :term:`config.yaml` and `apply the changes`_.
 For example, this code snippet will set the environment variable ``EDITOR`` to the value ``vim``:

 .. code-block:: yaml